Mudgeeraba Rural Fire Brigade

 We provide structured ongoing training with all members completing Fire Management 1 (FM1), a First Aid certificate and in the field experience alongside senior firefighters.
 If you are over 16 you are eligible to attend training.

 Unlike other states in Australia, our fire season falls in winter / spring when the air is dry and there is a lower average rainfall.
 It is during this time that we are more likely to have bushfires.
-Throughout the rest of the year we are often called upon to attend car fires, road accidents, small fires and other incidents like flood mitigation when required by the local rural community and Firecomm.
+Throughout the rest of the year we are often called upon to attend car fires, road accidents, small fires and other incidents like flood recovery when required by the local rural community and Queensland Fire and Emergency Services.

-There are over 1650 Rural Fire Brigades state wide whose membership is well in excess of 35000 unpaid volunteers therefore making the Rural Fire Brigade movement the largest voluntary organization in the State.
+There are over 1650 Rural Fire Brigades state wide.
+Membership is well in excess of 35,000 unpaid volunteers making the Rural Fire Service the largest voluntary organisation in the State.
 These brigades collectively provide rural fire management and protection to 93% of Queensland.

 Fire Danger Rating System

 The new Fire Danger Ratings have now been implemented nationwide.
-For further details on what these ratings mean, please refer to the Queensland Rural Fire Service website.
-There are currently no Fire Bans for the Gold Coast local government area.
+For further details on what these ratings mean, please refer to the Queensland Rural Fire Service Fire Danger Rating page.

-Current fire ban details are available on the Rural Fire Service Website or for Gold Coast residents please ring Rural Operation’s (Ipswich office) on (07) 3381 7122 during business hours.
+To confirm current fire ban details, check the Queensland Rural Fire Service Fire Ban page or for Gold Coast residents please ring Rural Operations (Worongary office) on (07) 5587 4101 during business hours.